kismetwireless/kismet/docs/dev/tracked_component.md

     }
 ```

 This looks fairly standard, but allows for more interesting behavior to be defined simply.
-For instance, we want to hold a stanard unix timestamp (`time_t`) in the timestamp field, however there is no TrackerElement primitive for timestamps.
+For instance, we want to hold a standard unix timestamp (`time_t`) in the timestamp field, however there is no TrackerElement primitive for timestamps.
 However, if we do the following:

 ```C++
 public: